osuosl/cs312/source/slides/00_introduction.rst

 Readings
 ~~~~~~~~

-Please read the following sections by 1/9.
-They should largely be review:
+Please read the following section by 1/7:

 * Chapter 1
-* Chapter 2 (Up to and including regular expressions)
-* Chapter 22 SSH subsection (pg 926-930)